webdsl/docker-wpl-grading/README.md

 Copy the source code of the WebDSL application to `webdsl/`.
 This contains the main app file, the *.app file that starts with `application`.

 Copy the source code of the React application to `react/`.
 This assumes `react/package.json` includes `"proxy":"http://localhost:8080"`.
+If there is no `react/` folder, only the WebDSL application is deployed.

 ## Running the app